Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Kio Asuno, after a trip in the enemy territory that changes his initially True Neutral ways.

 Hime Utsumiya, the messianic, redheaded Tsundere from Brain Powerd.
-She respects the orders of his superiors and has no problem with authority, unlike Chaotic Good Yuu.
+She respects the orders of her superiors and has no problem with authority, unlike Chaotic Good Yuu.
 Still, her main concern is saving the world and protecting people, and would much rather talk with the Reclaimers than fight them.
 Actually, most people from Novice Noah fit this alignment.

 Sailor Moon and the Inner Sailor Senshi from Sailor Moon are pretty much the definition of this trope.
 They fight to protect everyone in the name of love and justice and also try to redeem the villains they battle whenever they get the chance.
 The Outer Senshi, not so much.